 The FENS 2020 Virtual Forum platform is designed to allow you and neuroscientists from all around the globe to easily navigate hundreds of sessions and thousands of e-posters AND find your research amongst them.
 You will be able to share your research and interact live with your fellow delegates during your allocated poster sessions and also have the option to make your e-Poster and audio recording after the Forum for up to 3 months.

 All accepted poster presenters are invited to upload an e-poster as a 1-page file.
-Poster presenters will be sent the technical instructions on how to prepare the e-poster and the upload link in due course.

 What will my e-poster look like?